younes-bh/blog_api/README.md

 ## this a blog API built using Python, Django and Django REST framework

 ### To use it :
+1. Make sure you are using python 2.7

 1. Download (clone) the project to your chosen directory